Difference-in-Differences with Sample Selection: Identification of ATT for OOO

-\begin{remark} Identification of ATT for always observed latent group in a scenario where only repeated cross-section data are available is presented in Appendix \ref{sec:extension_RC}.
-Discussion on how the current identification argument for the always-observed group can be adapted to the setting of staggered treatment adoption when multiple periods are available is presented in Appendix \ref{sec:extension_multi}. \end{remark}
+\begin{remark} Identification of ATT for always-observed latent group in a scenario where only repeated cross-section data are available is presented in Appendix \ref{sec:extension_RC}.
+A discussion of how the current identification argument for the always-observed group can be adapted to the setting of staggered treatment adoption when multiple periods are available is presented in Appendix \ref{sec:extension_multi}. \end{remark}

+\begin{remark} Intuitively, the na\"{\i}ve DiD is always within the identified set for $\tau_{OOO}$ based on the trimming approach discussed in theorems \ref{nomono_bound}-\ref{mono_bound}.
+This is because $\tau_{\textup{DiDs}}$ is obtained by comparing expectations of functions of the outcomes, while the bounds for $\tau_{OOO}$ are based on trimmed expectations of the same functions of those variables.
+Since the overall mean will always be between the trimmed means, $\tau_{\textup{DiDs}}$ will always be in the identified set for $\tau_{OOO}$.
+This is not unique to the DiD case and applies more generally to Lee-type trimming bounds.
+A detailed discussion is presented in Appendix \ref{Appendix: Trimmed}. \end{remark}